99souls/ariadne/md/current-project-status-analysis.md

 ## Executive Summary

 Ariadne has successfully completed **4 major phases** of development, establishing a robust site scraping engine with sophisticated architecture.
-The project has transitioned from a monolithic prototype to a well-architected, test-driven system with comprehensive documentation and production-ready capabilities. **Phase 5** analysis is complete, providing a clear roadmap for the final architectural consolidation phases.
+The project has transitioned from a monolithic prototype to a well-architected, test-driven system with comprehensive documentation and production-ready capabilities. **Phase 5A is largely complete** (Steps 4-5 finished), with interface standardization and configuration unification foundation established.

-**Current Status**: 🟢 **Production Ready Core** with 🟡 **Architecture Refinements Needed**
+**Current Status**: 🟢 **Production Ready Core** with 🟡 **Phase 5A Near Completion**
 **Code Quality**: 🟢 **Zero Linting Issues** (recently completed comprehensive linting fixes)
 **Test Coverage**: 🟢 **Full Suite Passing** with race detector clean
 **Documentation**: 🟢 **Comprehensive** with detailed phase tracking and architectural analysis